ProfilePic

 One of the factors that come into play when searching for VA lenders are the interest rates they’ll offer.
 That’s why when you find a lender that provides you the most favorable interest rate, you’ll want to ensure that it matches the rate when the loan closes.

 By locking in your VA mortgage rate, you can rest assured that your rate will not change through the loan process.
-If you don’t, you could potentially get a higher interest rate as market changes occur, which could cost you thousands of dollars over the life of the loan.
+If you don’t, you could get a higher interest rate as market changes occur, which could cost you thousands of dollars over the life of the loan.

 Locking a VA Loan Rate

-During market volatility, interest rates can change rapidly, even rising and falling on the same day.
-Having peace of mind by locking in the interest rate will allow you to concentrate on other parts of the home buying process.
+During market volatility, interest rates can change rapidly, rising and falling on the same day.
+Having peace of mind by locking in the interest rate will allow you to concentrate on other parts of the home-buying process.
 Your lender will not lock in the interest rate until you provide them with written permission.
 There might be some variable policies on how to secure your rate, but there are some common traits among most lenders.

 To lock in your interest rate, you need to have the loan application on file with the lender and the house you want to purchase in mind.
 There is no reason to lock in on an interest rate until after signing a purchase agreement for a property.